MiffOttah/ItsaMultiCopy/README.md

 WSL commands are difficult to invoke from a Windows context like Visual Studio build events.

+## Download

+Compiled binaries can be downloaded from https://github.com/MiffOttah/ItsaMultiCopy/releases .

 ## Options

     ItsaMultiCopy.exe OPTIONS SOURCE DESTINATION